WebAssembly/spec/document/core/valid/types.rst

 :math:`\mut~\valtype`
 .....................

-* Then the global type is valid.
+* The global type is valid.

 .. math::
    \frac{